-Below are a few quotations from selected General Conference talks by Elder D. Todd Christofferson.
+Below are a few quotations (underlining added by me for emphasis) from selected General Conference talks by Elder D. Todd Christofferson.
 A complete list of his Conference talks is available at LDS.org.

 From The Doctrine of Christ (April 2012):